 The Talking Matters Pinterest board is filled with activities and articles for children who require occupational therapy.
 The General Development board is filled with tips on helping children learn patience, learn to interact or simply build confidence.
 There are quite a few boards filled with apps to help children learn various activities, from reading to language to social skills.
 The Self Help Skills board is an invaluable resource for helping children learn how to tie their shoes, dress themselves and even brush their teeth.
 Any pediatric OTA will find Talking Matters’ Pinterest boards invaluable.

 Pediatric occupational therapists are tasked with working with young children with cognitive function, movement and coordination problems.
-Whether the patient has spinal cord damage, muscular dystrophy or another disorder, plans are created to help improve communication and fine-motor skills, as well as helping them learn to care for themselves.
+Whether the patient has spinal cord damage, muscular dystrophy, or another disorder, plans are created to help improve communication and fine-motor skills, as well as helping them learn to care for themselves.
 Most of the time, these plans involve gameplay to keep children engaged and active.

 Your Therapy Source, based out of New York, is an online resource for pediatric occupational therapists.
-The YourTherapySource Pinterest board is filled with thousands of pins dedicated towards pediatric care.
+The YourTherapySource Pinterest board is filled with thousands of pins dedicated to pediatric care.
 The Autism and Motor Skills board can help develop plans towards helping autistic children develop their fine-motor skills and visual and auditory tasks to develop self-control.
 Seasonal boards offer craft ideas, and the Physical Activity is filled with activities for children of all ages to keep them healthy.
 The Blogs board will give you plenty of reading material from parents and occupational therapist professionals.

 Of course, we don't want you to miss out on our Pinterest account!
 On St. Kate's online OTA program boards, we seek to share pins to inspire you as you study, change careers or work as an OTA.
 You'll also be alerted to our newest blog posts through pins.

-We offer a board complete with OT activity ideas, a board of tools and devices and a board about occupational therapy in general.
-Not seeing a board that you’d like to see?
-Let us know, and we’ll get one started.
+We offer a board complete with OT activity ideas, a board of tools and devices, and a board about occupational therapy in general.
+Not seeing a board that you'd like to see?
+Let us know, and we'll get one started.

-It’s important to remember that everything you absorb from these Pinterest boards is building on to your education as an OTA.
+It’s important to remember that everything you absorb from these Pinterest boards is building onto your education as an OTA.
 If you’re interested in learning more about being an OTA or have questions about our OTA program in Virginia, contact us today.